lliu00/VPD/depth/README.md

-# Depth Estimation with VPD
+# Depth Estimation
 ## Getting Started

+1. Download the checkpoint of [stable-diffusion](https://github.com/runwayml/stable-diffusion) (we use `v1-5` by default) and put it in the `checkpoints` folder.
+Please also follow the instructions in [stable-diffusion](https://github.com/runwayml/stable-diffusion) to install the required packages.

-1. Install the [mmcv-full](https://github.com/open-mmlab/mmcv) library and some required packages.
+Install the [mmcv-full](https://github.com/open-mmlab/mmcv) library and some required packages.

 ```bash
 pip install openmim